Deregistration / Withdrawal from school

 - The school MUST remove the child’s name immediately.

-- This is the same process even if the child has a statement of Special Educational Needs in mainstream school (some schools will try to tell you otherwise).
+- This is the same process even if the child has an EHCP in mainstream school (some schools will try to tell you otherwise).

-- If your child has not been enrolled in a school you need not inform anyone of your decision.
+- If your child has never been enrolled in a school you need not inform anyone of your decision.

 - If your child is due to start/already enrolled in Nursery or Reception you must inform the school (and often useful to let admissions know) that you do not need the place any more, you are not obliged to inform them as to why.